fish-shell/fish-shell/doc_src/index.rst

 - ``history``, a list containing the last commands that were entered.

 - ``HOME``, the user's home directory.
-This variable can be changed by the user.
+This variable can be changed.

 - ``hostname``, the machine's hostname.

 - ``IFS``, the internal field separator that is used for word splitting with the :ref:`read <cmd-read>` builtin.
 Setting this to the empty string will also disable line splitting in `command substitution <#expand-command-substitution>`_.
-This variable can be changed by the user.
+This variable can be changed.

 - ``last_pid``, the process ID (PID) of the last background process.